 - Other antibiotics considered pregnancy-safe (category B) are Vancomycin, Daptomycin, Fidaxomicin, Fosfomycin, and Nitrofurantoin.

 Some antibiotics have shown an increased risk of birth defects in studies.
 They were assigned category C (Animal reproduction studies have shown fetal adverse effects and well-controlled human studies are inadequate), category D (there is positive evidence of risk), and category X (contraindicated in pregnancy due to established fetal risks).

-- Aminoglycosides: Streptomycin (category D) in the first trimester has been related to congenital deafness and should be avoided.
+- Aminoglycosides: Streptomycin (category D) in the first trimester has been related to congenital deafness in infants and should be avoided.
 Other aminoglycosides (Gentamicin) have not shown many adverse effects and may be used for the short-term under strict medical surveillance.

 - Tetracyclines: These category D antibiotics (Doxycycline, Minocycline, and Tigecycline) have proven teratogenicity (harmful for the fetus).
 They can bind to calcium in the developing fetus, causing permanent discoloration of bones and teeth.
 Large doses may also lead to maternal liver toxicity.

 - Fluoroquinolones: These consist ofOfloxacin, Ciprofloxacin, and Levofloxacin.
 Although they are classified as pregnancy category C, they are generally contraindicated in pregnancy.
 Studies have associated Fluoroquinolones with renal toxicity, cardiac defects, and central nervous system toxicity in the fetus.
 They may be recommended when there is no alternative.